gilbertorobles24/GilbertoRobles/projects.md

 ---
 title: Projects
 layout: projects
-description: 'Check out the projects that I have worked on over the years.'
+description: "Check out the projects that I have worked on over the years."
 image: assets/images/projects_cover.jpg
 nav-menu: true
 ---